CenturyLinkCloud/PublicKB/General/free-trial-faq.md

 There are also some limits on rapid scale-up of resources, please contact [help@ctl.io](mailto:help@ctl.io) for more details.

-When your trial is exhausted, you will be billed on a monthly basis based for consumption of services in your account as per our [Pricing Catalog](https://www.ctl.io/pricing).
+When your trial is exhausted, you will be billed on a monthly basis for consumption of services in your account, as defined by our [Pricing Catalog](https://www.ctl.io/pricing).

 ### How long does it take to get a free trial account activated?